RamonCamacho8/jammming/README.md

-#Jammming
+# Jammming
 This is a project for my portfolio, implementing codecademy tasks.

-##Related Skills
+## Related Skills
 In this project I'm using:
--React
+- React
--Git
+- Git
--Spotify API integration
+- Spotify API integration
--Typescript (I prefer to use types.)
+- Typescript (I prefer to use types.)